cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:--------|
 | **Possible values** | &gt; 0  |

-The value represents the amount of packet bytes that can be sent per second.
+The value represents the amount of packet bytes that can be sent per second by each P2P connection.

 ### p2p.recv_rate

 Rate at which packets can be received, in bytes/second.

 ```toml
 recv_rate = 5120000
 ```